15 July 2018

 1 – chose the right equipment for your needs.

 Consider both now and for the foreseeable future (2 to 3 years).
 An ideal entry machine would be the Spider 13.65.
 This is a versatile MEWP which is road towable by trailer behind a 4×4 or van.
-It has a simple intuitive operating system and an air/water power line to the cage.
-With a working height of over 40 feet and an outreach of 20 feet, it is ideal for property inspection and maintenance.
+It has a simple, but also intuitive operating system and an air/water power line to the cage.
+This access platform has a working height of over 40 feet and an outreach of 20 feet.
+It is ideal for property inspection and maintenance.

 2 – weigh up the finance options.

-Some suppliers offer finance plans for customers to help them buy the plant they need.
-Look for accredited lending schemes with payment options including hire purchase, leases and contract hire.
+Some suppliers offer finance plans for customers and will also help them buy the plant they need.
+Look for accredited lending schemes that also have payment options including hire purchase, leases and contract hire.
 Promax Access has a number of options available and their friendly staff can guide you through the entire process.

 3 – talk to your accountant.